Int. J. Metrol. Qual. Eng.

 The author is grateful to the National Institute of Standards (NIS).

 - M. Helmy A. Raouf, Decade Capacitance Formed by Minimum Number of Elements, Ministry of Higher Education and Scientific Research, Patent Office, Cert.
-No. 24446, 2009 (In the text)
+No. 24446, 2009 [Google Scholar]

 - M. Helmy A. Raouf, Automated Decade Capacitance of Fifteen Output Values, Ministry of Higher Education and Scientific Research, Patent Office, Cert.
-No. 26040, 2012 (In the text)
+No. 26040, 2012 [Google Scholar]

 Cite this article as: M. Helmy A. Raouf, Completely automated system for capacitance measurement through new accurate capacitance box, Int.
 J. Metrol.
 Qual.
 Eng.
 8, 22 (2017)